In Venezuela, a soldier can be sent to prison for being gay. The courts could change that.

 The soldier was convicted of abandonment of service and “sexual acts against nature.”
 He was sentenced to almost two years in prison and banned from the military for life.
-The prosecutor, who repeatedly quoted soldiers using derogatory words for gay men, deemed his actions as “dishonorable,” “unseemly” and “unworthy” of the military.
+The prosecutor, who repeatedly quoted soldiers using derogatory words for gay men, deemed his actions “dishonorable,” “unseemly” and “unworthy” of the military.

 Nearly a decade after that arrest, and more than 10 years after the United States repealed its “don’t ask, don’t tell” policy, Venezuela continues to prohibit gay sexual activity between service members, punishable by one to three years in prison.
 The article in the military code of justice makes the socialist nation one of the last countries in Latin America to criminalize homosexuality.